-Other Things You Need a skillet
+Other Things You Need

 Time Needed 20 minutes First of all, it’s important to select the right kind of beef for gyudon.
 You’ll want thinly sliced beef that’s marked “for hot pot” or “shabu shabu”.
 It should look like something like this:

 Step 1: Chop the onions into strips, like this.